 Note that to apply, you must submit an application directly to the university offering the REU.
 In most cases, the NSF webpage will direct you to information about an REU Site on a university’s webpage; from there, you can get more information and an application.
 Note that neither McBride nor NSF has application materials or selects student participants.
 However, if you are interested in REU, please come seek help from the Program Director or a faculty mentor in your discipline.
 Students supported with NSF funds must be U.S. citizens or permanent residents.

-Honors Thesis or Independent Research
+Honors Independent Study or Research Project

 The McBride Program offers award support to help students complete REUs or other research opportunities – especially if conducted abroad.
 To be eligible for award support, the research experience must meet one of the following criteria: (a) it is unpaid or for very low pay; (b) it includes high unreimbursed expenses, such as for supplies, a program fee, or travel.